BNasmith/PTForsyth/PTFWorkofChrist.md

-Sometimes, when I have been talking about this claim of God's holiness, a critic has said :
+Sometimes, when I have been talking about this claim of God's holiness, a critic has said:
 " You are treating the holiness of God as though it were a power outside God, tying
 His hands."
 Nothing of the kind.
 What is